Here is my lab @ ULB — the Consciousness, Cognition & Computation Group.

 To explore these issues, the team combines the three main methods characteristic of contemporary cognitive neurosciences, namely behavioural, brain imaging, and computational modelling methods.
 CO3 has developed specific expertise in elaborating detailed neural network models of performance in various domains of cognition, and of designing and testing methods to explore the relationships between conscious and unconscious processing.
 The group has also recently acquired and installed a baby lab to initiate cognitive research on infants.

 The lab's research is funded by different sources, including the ULB Neuroscience Institute, the F.R.S.-FNRS, BELSPO, Innoviris, the Walloon Region, the BIAL Foundation, the Canadian Institute for Advanced Research and the European Research Council.
+The lab is part of the Fondation ULB's research portfolio.

 Check out our research on the CRCN website.